Norfolk police searching for missing 16-year-old

-In a release, officers said the teen was last seen leaving the Children’s Hospital of The King’s Daughters on October 21, 2022, around 9:45 p.m.
+In a release, officials said the teen was last seen leaving the Children’s Hospital of The King’s Daughters on October 21 around 9:45 p.m.

 Taylor-Quent is approximately 5’5” and 120 pounds with black hair and brown eyes.
 She was last seen wearing a dark headband, light colored shirt with a jean jacket and jean pants.